The landlord's essential guide to garden maintenance

 3. Permission for alterations

-Get your landlord’s consent (in writing) before carrying out any alterations to the garden.
-If you don’t you may be responsible for paying to return it to how it was before.
+Get your landlord’s permission (in writing) before carrying out any garden alterations.
+If the landlord has not been asked or refused permission, you may be responsible for paying to return it to its previous condition.

 4. Raise issues

-If you have any concerns about the garden, bring them to your landlord’s attention rather than attempting to rectify them yourself.
+If you have any concerns about the garden, bring them to your landlord’s attention rather than trying to rectify them yourself.
 Do this as soon as there is an issue.

 5. Inspections are an opportunity

-Be open to inspections by the landlord, who should give at least 24 hours' notice before carrying out an inspection.
+Be open to regular inspections by the landlord, who should give at least 24 hours' notice before conducting any inspection.
 They are an opportunity for you to raise any concerns about the garden with your landlord before they escalate.

 6. Maintain regularly

-A top tip is to get into the habit of carrying out regular maintenance so that problems don’t escalate.
+A top tip is to get into the habit of carrying out regular maintenance to avoid problems arising or getting worse.
 Mow the lawn once a fortnight during summer, water any plants and weed little and often.

 In summary:

-NRLA members get a 30 percent discount on the deposit protection fee when they protect a deposit with the mydeposits insurance-based scheme in England and Wales.
+NRLA members get a 30% discount on the deposit protection fee when you protect a deposit online with mydeposits insurance- in England and Wales.
 This also includes a free alternative dispute resolution (ADR) service, which can avoid going through a formal court process.